Dimas-Saputra-Me/semastercreator/README.md

 🌐 Homepage: https://semastercreator.vercel.app

 Explore our automated cosmic content across platforms by visiting our social media accounts linked on the homepage!

+## 🧠 Credits & Inspirations

+This project is **refactored and combined** from these amazing original creators:

+- 🤖 **[RoboNuggets](https://www.youtube.com/@RoboNuggets)** — Content AI Generation Workflows
+- 🛰️ **[dainami_ai](https://www.youtube.com/@dainami_ai)** — Social Media Publishing Automation

+> 🚧 *SeMasterCreator* is a unified and extended version built upon their concepts — redesigned for multi-platform publishing, AI-enhanced generation, and full automation with improved modularity.